 - Hunt for hints about protecting our oceans and coastline in the Scavenger Hunt

 - Try picking up goodies with a Remotely Operated Vehicle (ROV)

 Gather your friends, family, neighbors, colleagues, and associates, and take a beautiful drive down to the coast for a day of fun!
+There will be great food by the Panacea Coastal available for purchase, including grouper, shrimp, mullet, corn dogs, and chicken fingers.
 From tiny tots to the most mature adults and those of us who never quite grew up -- there will be something to educate, fascinate and entertain everyone!
 Can't wait to see you again!

 For more information about the Open House, please contact our Outreach Coordinator, Tory Walker at email@example.com (850-697-3887).